NOAA-GSL/VxIngest/ctc_to_cb/README.md

         AND pair.observationValue < 300) THEN 1 ELSE 0 END FOR pair IN pairs END) AS misses,
 ARRAY_SUM(ARRAY CASE WHEN (NOT pair.modelValue < 300
         AND NOT pair.observationValue < 300) THEN 1 ELSE 0 END FOR pair IN pairs END) AS correct_negatives

-## purpose

-This builder is intended to import ctc data into Couchbase taking advantage of the GSL Couchbase data schema that has been developed by the GSL AVID model verification team.
-The ctc_builder.py program provides a CTCBuilder class that will read existing model and observation data and, using the formula above, create CTC documents that can be imported into the database.

 ## Environment